DarmorGamz/Ultrasonic-Flow-Reader/Server/phpMyAdmin/CONTRIBUTING.md

 3. If you got some error, please **describe what happened** and add an error message.
 Reports like "I get an error when I clicked on some link" are useless.

-4. Provide easy steps to reproduce and if possible include your table structure (``SHOW CREATE TABLE `tbl_name`;``); if your problem implies specific data, attach a small export file for sample rows.
+4. Provide easy steps to reproduce and if possible include your table structure (``SHOW CREATE TABLE `tbl_name`;``); if your problem implies specific dataDemand, attach a small export file for sample rows.

 5. **Security problems** should not be reported here.
 See [our security page](https://www.phpmyadmin.net/security/).